 The same anxiety to get them by themselves was visible again in the evening.
-After tea, Mr. Bennet retired to the library, as was his custom, and Mary went upstairs to her instrument.
+After tea, Mr. Bennet retired to the library, as was his custom, and Mary went up stairs to her instrument.
 Two obstacles of the five being thus removed, Mrs. Bennet sat looking and winking at Elizabeth and Catherine for a considerable time, without making any impression on them.
-Elizabeth would not observe her; and when at last Kitty did, she very at me for?
-What am I to do?"
+Elizabeth would not observe her; and when at last Kitty did, she very innocently said, 'What is the matter mamma?
+What do you keep winking at me for?
+What am I to do?'